 The SHORRR Fire way (c) to get ADHD Done Differently with visuals Have you been told that visuals are vital for children with ADHD, but no matter how many times you have tried them, they just “don’t work” for your child?
 Well, you are not alone.
 The use of visuals for children with ADHD can… Continue reading How to use visuals for children & adolescents with ADHD

-Transitioning children with ADHD back to school
+Transitioning ADHDers back to school

-Top 5 tips for getting ADHD Done Differently in the Christmas Holidays!
+Update for 2023: Top 5 tips for getting ADHD Done Differently in the Christmas Holidays!

 I love the Christmas holidays!
 I always have, and I always will.
 I love lots of family time, decorations, lights, food, baking, parties, presents, wrapping paper, and magic.
 It is also an extraordinary time where, as a Christian, I can reflect on and celebrate the birth of Jesus.
-However, up until a couple of years… Continue reading Top 5 tips for getting ADHD Done Differently in the Christmas Holidays!
+However, up until a couple of years… Continue reading Update for 2023: Top 5 tips for getting ADHD Done Differently in the Christmas Holidays!

 What does a Speech Pathologist have to do with ADHD?

 Did you know that a speech pathologist (or speech-language pathologist) can have a vital role in the ADHD team?
-I have been a speech pathologist for almost 20 years and have extensive experience working with children with and without ADHD.
+I have been a speech pathologist for over 20 years and have extensive experience working with children with and without ADHD.
 In my experience, people don’t know what a speech pathologist does.
 They usually equate a… Continue reading What does a Speech Pathologist have to do with ADHD?

 Fill that Fuel Tank